pipelight/doc.pipelight/introduction/troubleshoot.md

 `deno run`.
 For Yaml and Toml, Pipelight internally uses the rust specific crates to achieve the same result.

 For example, if `pipelight ls` doesn't yell any error.
-Your pipeline are exempt from error and ready to be tested/run.
+Your pipelines are exempt from error and ready to be tested/run.